Uberspace/lab/source/guide_beehive.rst

 ------------------

 .. warning:: Beehive_ will bind to locahost per default.
 There is no login.
 Please make sure to secure it before using it with external interface.
+.. warning:: To securely connect to the admin interface you should use ssh tunnel or use any kind of .htaccess Basic Auth or similar.

 .. include:: includes/web-backend.rst